LaurinL0801/DECIMER-workflow/README.md

 ## Acknowledgements

-This script uses the DECIMER library for image segmentation (https://github.com/Kohulan/DECIMER-Image-Segmentation) and SMILES prediction (https://github.com/Kohulan/DECIMER-Image_Transformer).
+This script uses DECIMER for image segmentation (https://github.com/Kohulan/DECIMER-Image-Segmentation) and MolNexTR or DECIMER for SMILES prediction (https://github.com/CYF2000127/MolNexTR, https://github.com/Kohulan/DECIMER-Image_Transformer).

 ## License

-This project is licensed under the MIT LICENSE - See the file for details
+This project is licensed under the MIT LICENSE - See the [LICENSE file](./LICENSE) for details